nveldt/PushRelabelMaxFlow/README.md

 # PushRelabelMaxFlow
-Push-relabel implementation of the maximum st flow, minimum st cut problem in Julia
+Push-relabel implementation of the maximum st flow, minimum st cut problem in Julia.